Should You Switch To Repo Rate-Linked Home Loans?

 "In the case of MCLR-based loans, banks have to factor in their cost of deposit, operating cost, etc., apart from the repo rates while calculating rates.
 Hence, MCLR-based loans are always likely to have slower transmission of policy rate changes," says Paisabazaar.com CEO and co-founder Naveen Kukreja.

-Disappointed by the MCLR regime's limited success, the RBI in 2018 also directed banks to switch to an external lending benchmark so that the borrowers are better placed to reap the benefits of changes in monetary policy.
+Disappointed by the MCLR regime's limited success, the RBI, in 2018 also directed banks to switch to an external lending benchmark so that borrowers are better placed to reap the benefits of changes in monetary policy.

 Should you make the switch to repo rate linked home loans?